duvallj/blog/about.md

 description: About me, Jack Duvall, just in general
 ---

-Hi, I'm currently a senior at Carnegie Mellon University SCS.
-I'll put some of my projects here, but more often I'll spew out random thoughts.
+Hi, I'm currently a Software Engineer at [Roam](https://ro.am/about).
+I'll put some of my projects and random thoughts on here.

 I think Computer Science, Machine Learning (especially applied to Computer Vision), and Art are all cool.

 You can usually find me at my computer.